BangJhek/lolo/README.md

 	If you blame me if something wrong with your account after use this bot, See me in my group chat, i'll laught at you!

-	DO WITH YOU OWN RISK!!!!
+	DO WITH YOU OWN RISK!
 */
 ```